 Dirty air filters alone can lessen the airflow in your home, resulting in a heating and cooling system that has to catch up by running harder than it would normally.
 Over time, those systems will fail faster, resulting in the need for a replacement earlier than you’d like.
 Replacing or cleaning your air filters monthly may dramatically impact the life of your system and offer you more consistent comfort as well.

 So what other basic tasks can you complete to increase your energy efficiency?

 - Seal or add weather-stripping around your exterior doors and windows

 - Make sure both your laundry and kitchen appliances are clean and free of lint and dust

 Something else to ponder when improving your energy efficiency is the age of your system.
 Older systems are typically much less efficient than newer systems.
 Sure, it sounds obvious, but the difference a new system can make is significant, so before you decide whether or not to make repairs to your current system, be sure to view your newer selections as well.
 The rule of thumb for the lifetime of heating and cooling systems is between 12 and 15 years, so if your system is close to that age, be sure to check out all your options.

-Energy efficiency doesn’t have to be a pain, and with the team at Farnell Mechanical, Inc. in Opelika, you can rest assured that you’re in the right hands.
+Energy efficiency doesn’t have to be a pain, and with the team at Farnell Mechanical, Inc. in Auburn and Opelika, you can rest assured that you’re in the right hands.
 Whether it’s more basic tips to maintaining your heating and cooling system or advice on getting a new system, give us a shout at 334-524-2458 and we can help.